reinbach/django-invoice/README.rst

 *Variable symbol: {{ invoice.id }}*.

 The invoice is intended to be referenced via foreign key from another model which handles access policy and payments.
-These mechanisms are not provided in this app in favor for its generality.
+These mechanisms are not provided in this app in favor of generality.

 Invoice has some interesting methods: